Section 350.270

 activities of a non-traveling employee.
 When the employee checks into the

-temporary residence, he or she is considered to have left the work environment.
+temporary residence, the employee is considered to have left the work

-When the employee begins work each day, he or she re-enters the work
+environment.
+When the employee begins work each day, the employee re-enters the

 reporting to a fixed worksite each day, injuries or illnesses are not work-related